samply/lens_beacon_service/README.md

 ### Running a query

-This is done in the class de.samply.lens_beacon_service.query.QueryService, which is something like the heart of the lens_beacon_service.
+This is done in the class de.samply.lens_beacon_service.query.QueryService, which is something like the heart of the lens-beacon-service.
 The method QueryService.runQuery() takes the AST, runs the query, and returns the results as a string.

 The return string is serialized JSON, and is structured as follows: